westchesterbahai/westchesterbahai.github.io/_devotionals/walkbikepray.md

 time: "Alternate Sundays, 9:00AM"
 color: BF360C
 ---
 Public devotional.
-No longer doing Bronx River Parkway exercise - too cold for that! - but join us every other Sunday for devotionals,
+No longer doing Bronx River Parkway exercise - not yet warm enough for that! - but join us every other Sunday for devotionals,

 For confirmation of the next dates and information on how to join us, email <atc@westchesterbahais.org>.